How to land the most lucrative financial jobs

 You can more easily aim for one of these other top-tier management positions, all of which happen to be among the highest-paying jobs in the financial industry: chief technology officer (CTO), chief financial officer (CFO), chief risk officer (CRO), and chief compliance officer (CCO).
 You might not make quite as much money as the CEO, but you’ll still make a bundle, regularly augmented with performance bonuses, in any of these other highly coveted spots.

-If you’ve always dreamed of being a hedge fund manager or other investment professional working within a hedge fund, then your dream has been to make the MOST money in the financial industry.
-The average hedge fund investment professional makes a whopping $410,000 a year.
-You can’t match that even with the average salaries for a CRO and a CCO combined.
+If you’ve always dreamed of being a hedge fund manager or other investment professional working within a hedge fund, then your dream has been to make the most money in the financial industry.
+The average hedge fund investment professional can make as much or more as some of the other roles (i.e. CRO, CFO, etc.) combined.

 The hedge fund managers who make the most money are, logically enough, those with the best performance.
 Most hedge fund managers are paid based on some variation of the “two and twenty” plan: they receive a 2% management fee, applied to the total funds under management, plus 20% of the fund’s profits.
 So the key to making multi-millions as a hedge fund manager is, ultimately, to be an outstanding investment strategist.
 That’s also the skill most likely to get you in the door at a hedge fund – being able to demonstrate the ability to generate significantly above-average investment returns.

 Many hedge fund managers are former successful portfolio managers at brokerage or investment companies.